-The Buddha’s Sakya clan was quarreling with another clan over who should get the water for their crops when their shared dam ran low at the end of the dry season.
+The Buddha’s Sakya clan was quarreling with another clan over who should get water for their crops after their shared dam ran low at the end of the dry season.
 As tempers flared, people came to blows and the two clans declared war on each other.

-The Buddha went to quell the feud, and when they saw him every man threw down his weapon to listen to him speak.
+The Buddha went to quell the feud, and when they saw him, every man threw down his weapon to listen to him speak.
 The Buddha said life was more valuable than water and then taught them lessons encouraging unity and self-control and denouncing fighting and blindly following others.
-He told this story to explain the value of cooperation and unity and it helped convince the men to settle their dispute peacefully.
+He told them this story to explain the value of cooperation and it helped convince them to settle their dispute peacefully.